I've put the YaSolR project in pause for a few days to work on this very cool and awesome Shelly integration...

 // Output Minimum (W): should be below the SETPOINT value, like 300W below.

-// Output Maximum (W): should be above the nominal power of the load.
+// Output Maximum (W): should be above the nominal power of the load, ideally your maximum possible excess power, like your solar production peak power

 // I set below, the the available power to divert will be limited to this value globally for all dimmers.